kdavies4/ModelicaRes/README.txt

 <https://github.com/kdavies4/ModelicaRes/blob/master/examples/tutorial.ipynb>`_
 or online as a `static page
 <http://nbviewer.ipython.org/github/kdavies4/ModelicaRes/blob/master/examples/tutorial.ipynb>`_.
-For the full documentation and many more examples, see the `main website`_ or the *doc* folder of the package.
+For the full documentation and many more examples, see the `main website`_.

 Installation
 ~~~~~~~~~~~~